Trunch History

 1745 Crown pub owned by John Norton, sold to Thomas Wells of Worstead

-1793 Parliamentary bill to separate the parishes of Trunch and Gimingham
+1793 Parliamentary bill to separate the parish churches of Trunch and Gimingham

 Nineteenth Century